 Made with real pumpkin, these Pumpkin Spice Cupcakes with Maple Cream Cheese Frosting are made from scratch with rich spices.

-Real Pumpkin Spice Cupcakes with Maple Cream Cheese Frosting
+From Scratch: Pumpkin Spice Cupcakes with Maple Cream Cheese Frosting Recipe

 Each year around this time, I find myself reaching for a baking pumpkin or two.
 I feel the urge to make my family favorite, Homemade Roasted Pumpkin Pie, along with these delicious Pumpkin Spice Cupcakes.

-Both recipes use autumn-inspired spices like cloves, cinnamon, and nutmeg.
-There’s something about the smell of these spices that just speak deliciousness.
+Both recipes use “warm” spices like cloves, cinnamon, and nutmeg.
+There’s something about the smell of these spices that just speak cozy deliciousness.

 Add to this rich roasted pumpkin and you’ve got yourself a great start for a super amazing dessert.